Modern Languages Courses

 This course is intended for students who have previously studied French but who need to strengthen their foundational language skills before taking French 2.
 This course has the same objectives as French 1 but allows for a greater depth and variety of activities, given the students’ previous experience with the language and culture.

-For students who have completed French B, French 1 or French 1P, this course continues to develop oral and written command of all basic structures in French and introduces the reading of short books such as Le Petit Nicolas and Le Petit Prince.
+This course continues to develop oral and written command of all basic structures in French and introduces the reading of short books such as Le Petit Nicolas and Le Petit Prince.
 Many other cultural readings, projects and audio-visual materials connect students to various aspects of daily life in France and in the French-speaking world.

 French 2 (Honors)

 The goal of French 2 Honors is to continue to develop oral and written command beyond basic structures in French and to inspire integrated and creative use of the language.
-Students continue to acquire grammar skills and vocabulary through readings such as Le Petit Prince and short stories by Le Clezio and Anne Gavalda.
+Students continue to acquire grammar skills and vocabulary through readings such as Le Petit Prince and short stories by Le Clezio and Anna Gavalda.
 In this course students will start with an introduction to reading to advance to literary analysis.
 Great emphasis will be placed upon communicating accurately and effectively in the four modalities: listening, speaking, reading, and writing.
 Students will expand their knowledge and deepen their cultural understanding and sensitivity.
 Placement is at the discretion of the department.

 French 3 (Honors)

 In French 4, students embark on a journey into contemporary French culture and literature while strengthening their language skills.
 Students will study grammar and vocabulary in context and practice using French through a variety of oral and written activities.
 French 4 gives students all the necessary linguistic tools to analyze works of literature, to articulate their opinion on current events, and to review films.
 Among the materials included in this course are the play Huis Clos by Jean-Paul Sartre, No et Moi by Delphine de Vigan, and several short stories from contemporary French authors.
-These works are the base of a much broader exploration of the French culture through the use of different media.
+These works are the base of a much broader exploration of French culture through the use of different media.

 French 5 (Honors): A Further Exploration of Literature